DMTF/Redfish-Tools/doc-generator/TABLE_NUMBER_README.md

 ## Solution

 Routines were added to create:

-- a standardized reference from the text to a table
+- A standardized reference from the text to a table
-- a standardized table caption
+- A standardized table caption
-- a set of substitution tokens for table numbering
+- A set of substitution tokens for table numbering
     - TBL_NN: The current table number
-  - TBL_NN++: The next table number (i.e., pre-increment)
+    - TBL_NN++: The next table number, such as pre-increment)

-An awk routine (table_number.awk) was added to the Swordfish documentation tools to replace the tokens with actual table numbers, once a full set of md source files had been generated.
+An awk routine (`table_number.awk`) was added to the Swordfish documentation tools to replace the tokens with actual table numbers, once a full set of md source files had been generated.
 It also handles some document variable substitutions, and a numbering sequence for figures, though those are not directly related to the ISO issue.